 Other chapters of this Title notwithstanding, the Land Use Authority shall approve or deny preliminary and final applications under this Chapter after reviewing the complete applications as described in this Section.

-APPROVAL
+10-2-10: APPROVAL:

-A. The Land Use Authority shall approve any complete preliminary and final applications made under this Chapter that comply with applicable municipal ordinances.
+The Land Use Authority shall approve any complete preliminary and final applications made under this Chapter that comply with applicable municipal ordinances.

-B. The Land Use Authority shall issue all approvals in writing and shall certify the approved final plat, either by signing the plat directly or by attaching a signed certification to the plat.
+The Land Use Authority shall issue all approvals in writing and shall certify the approved final plat, either by signing the plat directly or by attaching a signed certification to the plat.